daveho/hd6303/README.md

 ![PCB image](img/pcb.jpg)

-The data bus, lowest 10 address lines, I/O pins, and other useful signals are available on a 40 pin header, alowing the circuit to be interfaced with other peripherals.
+The data bus, lowest 10 address lines, I/O pins, and other useful signals are available on a 40 pin header, allowing the circuit to be interfaced with other peripherals.

 # Future plans